Check out our new, free online resource, the KINSHIP CONNECTOR tool!

 “I’ve never been in that position where I needed assistance.
 I didn’t know anything about legal aid,” says Mary.
 “Working with Carolyn was wonderful.
 She was very thoughtful and explained everything to me from the process to the status of things.
 She was professional, and the rent was paid directly to my landlord, so the experience was painless.”

-Mary is still living in her apartment, near to her niece’s family, and she has been able to watch her niece’s twins grow—a true treasure in her life.
+Mary is still living in her apartment, near her niece’s family, and she has been able to watch her niece’s twins grow—a true treasure in her life.

 Celebrating 20 Years – Bobby and Lisa